How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 • Experience: Specialized knowledge and skills in newborn photography

-• Safety: Baby safety is our top priority
+• Safety: Baby safety comes first

 [80,000 to 120,000 yen class: Premium price range]